Food On Book

 9. Pour over the sink.

 If you have a large quantity of liquid that needs pouring, do it within the sink so any mess is contained and smooth to ease up.
-(I’ve also study that the use of an electric hand mixer within the sink makes splatters clean too easy.)
-I do this with lots of stock, and each time, I need to decant olive oil from a three-liter, leading to a smaller glass jar.s)
+(I’ve also studied that the use of an electric hand mixer within the sink makes splatters clean too easily.)
+I do this with lots of stock, and each time, I need to decant olive oil from a three-liter bottle, leading to a smaller glass jar.s)

 10. Use a Pyrex measuring cup for beverages.